fbsql/fbsql/README.md

 <a id="installation_and_basic_example"></a>
 <h2>Basic example</h2>
 <p><i>
-In this chapter we will learn how to install FBSQL, create database connector, use CONNECT TO statement, execute query and get data from backend database.
+In this chapter we will learn how to install FBSQL, create database connector, use CONNECT TO statement, write simple «Hello, world!» HTML page where we execute query and get data from our backend database.
 </i></p>

 <strong>Backend:</strong><br>